ayechanst/platinum-eth/plat-eth/posts/2simpleNFT.md

 > A train station (you) sends a train (trainsaction) carrying instructions to the factory (the smart contract).
 The factory executes the instructions, and sends you back a train full of money!

 As stated earlier, almost everything is either a train station, or a factory, and they all communicate and trade using trains!
+Now lets zoom in on EAOs to see how they work.

 ---